-The ASCMC Senate meets every Monday at 9 PM in Freeburg Forum (Kravis LC62).
+The ASCMC Senate meets every Monday at 9 PM.
 The Senate is the legislative body of ASCMC.
-To view the Senate committee assignments from 2016-17, click here.
+To view the Senate committee assignments from 2016x-17, click here.

 The ASCMC Executive Vice President appoints students to Faculty, College, and Trustee committees to represent the student body at large.
 To see who your representatives are, click here.